sidlavoie/EtherView/README.md

 # EtherView
 Last updated jan 29, 2022.

+Welcome to EtherView!

-A work in progress to transform a RaspberryPi into a portable network diagnostic machine.
+This is a work in progress to transform a RaspberryPi into a portable network diagnostic machine.

 The goal of this project is to make a custom Linux distro to enable basic network diagnostic using a RaspberryPi with a touchscreen.
 I do not know how long I will maintain this project or how many bugs I will fix.
 I just want it to run.